snakemake/snakemake/docs/executable.rst

 If you lose the link to the credentials interface, you can `find it here <https://console.cloud.google.com/apis/credentials>`_.

 Optionally, you can export `GOOGLE_CLOUD_PROJECT` as the name of your Google Cloud Project.
-If you do not, you will need to provide it to snakemake directly as `--google-project`.
+By default, the project associated with your application credentials will be used.

 .. code-block:: console